 By Bobby Owsinski • July 2, 2014 This article is provided by Bobby Owsinski.
 It seems like a lot of you enjoy reading what kind of gear I like to use, as evidenced by the views for my top 10 mics, mic preamps, EQs and compressors.
 I’m going to continue the series with “My Top 10 Most Used Plug-Ins.”
 Keep in mind that I use a lot of other plugs by other manufacturers, but these are the ones that I find are used somewhere on almost every mix that I do.
 Also, I’m a Pro Tools user, so some plugs are PT-centric.
 1. Pro Tools 7 Band EQ: I love this plugin because it sounds pretty good, doesn’t eat up any system resources, and has hi- and low-pass filters.
 Sometimes I’ll just use it for the filters only (like on effects), but I always find a lot of these sprinkled across a mix in many other places.
 2. Universal Audio 1176LN: My go-to compressor in most cases.
 UA has a lot of different variations in their Classic Limiter bundle, but this is the one that works best for me.
 I find it can just about work on anything if you adjust the attack and release times, but I’ll almost always use it on bass for sure, toms, and probably vocals (although the UA LA-2A works great there as well).
 3. PSP Vintage Warmer: Everything I use this on just sounds better, especially the mix bus.
 I rarely use much of it, but it makes a big difference on the glue of a final mix.
 4. Lexicon PCM Native Hall: I love all the Lexicon reverbs, but I find I use the PCM Hall almost all the time, mostly for things that need depth like strings and pads.
 The Lexicon PCM Plate is a close second, but the Pro Tools D-Verb can be surprisingly good in many places as well.
 5. Universal Audio Teletronix LA-3A: Back in the hardware days I always used these on electric or acoustic guitars, since I’ve never found anything better on those instruments.
 It’s no different with the plug-in.
 It’s also good on keys.
 6. Soundtoys MicroShift: I looked around for a long time for a plug-in with that old Harmonizer sound.
 The MicroShift is the first plug that I found that really does it (although you can also now get the same sound from the Eventide Ultrachannel).
 It’s dead easy to use and provides that extra presence or smoothing like nothing else.
 7. Universal Audio Precision Limiter: There are other great limiters (like the Waves L series and the Slate Digital FG-X), but this is my favorite for the stereo buss to just take care of those nasty peaks that result in overs.
 I don’t use much of it (a dB or 2), and it’s very transparent already, so you don’t hear it while it does the job.
 8. TT Dynamic Range Meter: This is an excellent plug-in that tells you when you’re squashing the mix too much.
 It provides precision output metering, plus that great dynamic range meter, and its FREE.
 Let’s keep the hypercompression out of music.
 Use this meter.
 9. Pro Tools Long Delay: There are other great delay plugs (Soundtoys Echoboy and the PSP 42 and 85 come to mind), but this is the one I reach for all the time.
 It’s not as versatile as many plug-ins, but it’s fast to set up, and once again, takes up virtually no system resources (which can be important on a large mix).
 I alter it with a previously mentioned PT 7 Band EQ ahead of it to get the sound I need and keep it out of the way of the vocal.
 10. Sample Magic Magic AB: This is one of my new favorites.
 It provides an instant AB against any audio file.
 You can load up to nine sources to AB against, and easily match the level between them all for a tight comparison.
 Plus you can even loop a section if you want.
 It’s great for making sure your mix is really in the ballpark.
 Like I said before, there are a lot of other great plug-ins that I use by a variety of companies, and there are many that I haven’t tried yet, but these are the ones that I use on every single mix that I do.
 Bobby Owsinski is an author, producer, music industry veteran and technical consultant who has written numerous books covering all aspects of audio recording.
 Get The Mixing Engineer’s Handbook here.
 About Bobby Bobby Owsinski Music Industry Veteran and Technical Consultant Bobby Owsinski is an author, producer, music industry veteran and technical consultant who has written numerous books covering all aspects of audio recording.
-For more information and to acquire a copy of The Recording Engineer’s Handbook be sure to check out his website.
-Comments Leave a Reply Cancel reply Your email address will not be published.
-Required fields are marked *Comment Name * Email * Website Tagged with: Bobby Owsinski DAW Engineer Plugins Processors Recording · all topics Subscribe to Live Sound International Live Sound International brings you information on a wide range of pro audio topics.
-Stay up-to-date, get expert tips, industry news, new products and technologies delivered.
-Discover how to make smart use of today’s sound technology, Subscribe Today!
+To read more from Bobby, and to acquire copies of his outstanding books such as The Recording Engineer’s Handbook, be sure to check out his website at www.bobbyowsinski.com. http://www.bobbyowsinski.com/ Comments Have something to say about this PSW content?
+Leave a comment!
+Cancel reply Scroll past the ”Post Comment” button below to view any existing comments.
+Your email address will not be published.
+Required fields are marked *Comment Name * Email * Website This site uses Akismet to reduce spam.
+Learn how your comment data is processed.
+Tagged with: Bobby Owsinski DAW Engineer Plugins Processors Recording · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
+Stay up-to-date, get the latest pro audio news, products and resources each month with Live Sound.